-Did you know that Hood River is only an hour from the city?
+Did you know that Hood River is only an hour from the city of Portland?
 A quick waterfall-filled drive through the Gorge offers Portlanders a breezy weekend getaway for wine and beer lovers alike.
 With great wineries, local breweries, quaint bed and breakfast inns and gorgeous views of the Columbia River at practically every turn, you’re sure to enjoy a weekend of fun-filled memories.

 2010 Sangiovese Columbia Valley $22

 Very light, feminine, cherry notes, no new oak allows the fruit to shine, and with subtle tannins, this wine is food friendly.
 Better paired with lighter foods as a burger could overwhelm the softer flavors in this wine.

 2008 Reserve Merlot Columbia Gorge $25

 Columbia View Orchard Vineyard in Mosier and High Valley Vineyard in The Dalles

 Not a fruit bomb!
 Some new and some neutral French oak combined with the wine to create notes of red licorice and brambles with raspberries and a nutty finish.
 This merlot offers much more than most and may be the reason it’s almost sold out.

 Before heading back to Portland, take a quick detour south down Hwy 35, along the “fruit loop,” nicknamed for the rich diversity and abundance of fruit grown nearby.
 Many fruit stands line the road and are beginning to fill up with the bounty of the region.

 Stop and grab a healthy snack to enjoy at Mt.
 Hood Winery, with a glass of wine and million-dollar views from their large patio or inside at a bistro table.

 The winery’s stunning tasting room with a large fireplace and fun fish-art are the perfect complement to their wines.